Woden Valley: Location and urban structure

 The district is a set of contiguous residential suburbs that surround the Woden Town Centre, which includes a major shopping centre, called Westfield Woden, or more commonly known as Woden Plaza.
-Woden is also home to the tallest building in Canberra, Lovett Tower, which stands at 22 stories.
+Woden is also home to the third and former tallest building in Canberra, Lovett Tower, which stands at 93 metres.
 Lovett Tower and a number of other buildings host staff from Australian Government agencies; there is also some light industrial development in the town centre.

 Within the district are a number of community facilities including the campus of the Canberra College, a secondary school catering to years 11 and 12 (16 – 18 years old); a library, the Woden Youth Centre, and the Canberra Hospital, which is located in the north of the district.